 ●“Dad used to be able to take walks with us and play with you, but now he can’t because he is sicker, so he stays in bed a lot.”

-For clinicians, the variations in children’s temperaments and development should be taken into account when the topic of a parent’s pending death is raised.
+For clinicians, the variations in children’s temperaments and development should inform when the topic of a parent’s pending death is raised.
 In addition, clinicians should assume that, in general, each parent has a valuable understanding of what is in their children’s best interest even in situations when both parents are not in full agreement with each other.
-Therefore, their input must be taken into account before the clinician gets involved.
+Therefore, their input must be sought before the clinician gets involved.
+Studies looking at the trust that children have in the care that their parent received at end of life have implications for their longer-term psychological health.
+In one study, little or no trust in the care received by their dying parent was associated with higher levels of bitterness towards providers, as well as more depression and self-destructive behaviors over time .

 The approach should take into account the role of the clinician (primary care versus specialist versus palliative care clinician), whether there is a familiar relationship with the children, what information has been shared between the parents and the children, and each parent’s individual ability to engage in and cope with the issues related to advance care planning, the shift in the focus of care from treatment to hospice, and the expected progression of disease.